dimafeng/dimafeng.github.io/about.md

 permalink: /about/
 ---

 My name is Dmitry.
-I’m professional software engineer.

-##Technical Expertise
-**Languages:** Java, JavaScript, Groovy
+I'm a professional software engineer with more than **5 years** of production experience.
+Code is my passion.
+I hold a master's degree in **CS**.

+Currently I'm located in **Greater New York**.
+You can hire me for small or big project, for consultation or problem-solving on hourly basis.
+Sorry, but I'm not looking for a full-time position.

+##Main Technical Expertise and Interests

-**Techniques:** TDD, Continuous Integration, codereview, design patterns, enterprise design patterns
+JVM-based tech stack, Javascript, functional programming (FP) approaches, TDD, Continuous Integration, codereview, design patterns.

-##Education
-**Master’s Degree** in Computer Science

-National Research University of Electronic Technology, Moscow, Russia.
+You can get example of my code on my [GitHub profile](https://github.com/dimafeng)